Clinton Anderson (New Mexico politician)

 Clinton Presba Anderson (October 23, 1895 – November 11, 1975) was an American politician who represented New Mexico in the United States Senate from 1949 until 1973.
-A member of the Democratic Party, he previously served as United States secretary of agriculture from 1945 until 1948 and represented New Mexico's at-large congressional district from 1941 until 1945.
+A member of the Democratic Party, he previously served as United States Secretary of Agriculture from 1945 until 1948 and represented New Mexico's at-large congressional district from 1941 until 1945.

 Early life and education

 Anderson was born in Centerville, South Dakota, on October 23, 1895.
 His parents were Andrew Jay and Hattie Belle Anderson (née Presba).
 He was educated in the public school system of South Dakota and attended Dakota Wesleyan University (1913–1915) and the University of Michigan (1915–1916) but did not receive a degree from either institution.

 Career

 Early career

 After his father broke his back in 1916, Anderson left the University of Michigan to go home to help to support his family.
 He worked for several months for a newspaper in Mitchell, South Dakota, until he became seriously ill with tuberculosis.
 He was not aware of his illness until he attempted to join the US military in 1917 upon America's entrance into World War I. Doctors gave him six months to live.
 One gave him the advice to check himself into the Methodist Sanitarium in Albuquerque, New Mexico.
 He promptly did so, and while recovering there, he occasionally wrote for the Albuquerque Herald.

-In 1919, as soon as he was well enough to leave the sanitarium, he gained employment with the Albuquerque Morning Journal, now called the Albuquerque Journal, and he was sent to Santa Fe to cover the New Mexico Legislature.
+In 1919, as soon as he was well enough to leave the sanitarium, he gained employment with the Albuquerque Morning Journal, now called the Albuquerque Journal, which was owned by a colorful editor named Carl Magee.
+Magee sent Anderson to Santa Fe to cover the New Mexico Legislature.
 Very critical of how the Republican Party was running the state, he befriended some New Mexico Democratic legislators and gave them his ideas on bills before the legislature.
 Some of the ideas eventually became state law, and Anderson began a lifelong association with the Democratic Party.

 His long career of public service began as executive secretary of the New Mexico Public Health Association in 1919.
 There, he raised money to fight tuberculosis, established county health programs, and was instrumental in founding the New Mexico Department of Health.

 In the early 1920s, Anderson pursued private business affairs.
 In 1922, he started in the insurance business with the New Mexico Loan and Mortgage Company.
 Anderson was soon able to buy the business and change the name to the Clinton P. Anderson Agency, a successful and enduring enterprise.

 Actively involved in the Rotary Club of Albuquerque since 1919, he was elected to the International Board in 1930 and became president of Rotary International in 1932, a position that introduced him to many business and political contacts.